 You might get a FTSE 100 treasurer looking to move to a company further up the FTSE, but there are only 50 of those big jobs, so what do you do next?
 If there’s a new payments provider, for example, that might float and become bigger, that might become an option.
 I think there are more diverse industries now and that give treasurers more opportunities.

-You’ve recently joined the IQPC Advisory Board and you’re hosting a ‘Treasury Career Corner’ event in September.
+You’ve hosted a number of ‘Treasury Career Corner’ events.
 Can you tell us a bit more about that?

 The aim is to explain to treasury professionals how other treasury professionals made it and how they got there.
 What was their career path?
 What did they do to make themselves different and stand out?